Learn about CyberKnife® advanced radiation therapy technology and what you can expect if you undergo treatment at El Camino Hospital.

 How can I find out if CyberKnife treatment is right for me?

-CyberKnife has been approved to treat cancerous tumors anywhere in the body.
+CyberKnife can treat cancerous tumors anywhere in the body.
 Our multidisciplinary team at El Camino Hospital Cancer Center reviews your case and weighs all treatment options.
 Your doctor will let you know if CyberKnife is the best choice for your particular condition.

 How many patients have been treated with CyberKnife?